ploneintranet/ploneintranet/README.rst

 Experienced Plone developers can set up the system by following the `documented installation procedure`_.

-If you don't want to install it yourself, contact one of our partners_ for support.
+If you run into any issues, get in touch with the development team via the `developer mailing list`_.

+Note that this is an open source community edition release - you're expected to bring your own expertise and effort to complement ours.

+If you'd rather have a Quaive expert install and manage the system for you, contact one of our partners_ to contract support.
+This also gives you access to the enterprise edition, which has more features than the community edition.

+See our blog_ and our Twitter_ stream or Facebook_ page for the latest status.

 Copyright (c) Plone Foundation
 ------------------------------